 Airtel and MTN have the greatest coverage, while Vodafone operates solely on 4G/LTE frequencies.
 Zamtel is the smallest, and being owned by the government, the most bureaucratic.

-Since I was traveling as part of an overlanding tour, I couldn’t pick and choose the carrier, instead having to settle for what was available at the shopping mall we stopped at in Lusaka.
-It was MTN, boasting “Zambia’s widest and fastest 4G internet”.
+Since I was traveling as part of an overlanding tour, I couldn’t pick and choose the carrier, but instead had to settle for what was available at the shopping mall we stopped at in Lusaka.
+It was MTN, boasting “Zambia’s widest and fastest 4G internet.”

 At the official MTN store I was asked for my passport, and while one of the staff members copied down all my info onto a registration form, another one walked me through the available options.